Gietrzwałd: Marian apparitions

-In the year 1877, according to the Catholics, the Virgin Mary was revealed to two people, little girls Barbara Samulowska and Justyna Szafryńska.
-She appeared several times, speaking the Polish language (as opposed to German; in East Prussia German was the main state language.
+In the year 1877, the Virgin Mary accordingly revealed herself to two girls, Barbara Samulowska and Justyna Szafryńska.
+She appeared several times, speaking the Polish language as opposed to German, (Note: In East Prussia, German was the main state language.
 All people in the village, apart from one German family, spoke Polish.
-The Polish language was persecuted by the Prussian authorities), and explained how important it is to pray and say the rosary.
+The Polish language was persecuted by the Prussian authorities.) and explained the importance of the rosary.

+At the same time, in addition to two girls, a dozen women from Warmia and further areas reported claiming to have also had apparitions.
+Of them were women from Gietrzwałd, such as, 23-year-old Katarzyna Wieczorkówna and 49-year-old widow Elżbieta Bilitewska, whose visions lasted until 1879.
+Their visions are also usually classified as Gietrzwałd's apparitions, and have received recognition of the parish priest.
 Since then, pilgrims from Poland and other countries, have been coming to Gietrzwałd to see the picture of the Virgin Mary and a spring with claimed miraculous powers.
-The Catholic Church acknowledged the Vision of the Mother of Christ as real in 1977.
+In 1977, bishop Józef Drzazga declared that the cult of the apparitions was "not contrary to Christian faith and morals" and was "based on credible facts" of a supernatural character.
 The town is now an official pilgrim area.

 Culture

-There is a Communal Cultural Centre in Gietrzwałd.
-It is open all year.
+The Communal Cultural Centre in Gietrzwałd is open all year.
 People can find tourist information there and buy handcrafts in a gallery.
 The centre is the initiator and organizer of various events, which take place in the province.
 Furthermore, it is responsible for taking actions in social and cultural animation, education and art workshops for children and adults.